How You Can Save Energy

 LED lights have an extremely long life span and use much less energy than incandescent bulbs.
 Switching to LED lighting can save 40 to 70 percent of the electricity a city uses for certain lights in parking garages, parking lots, outdoor parks and on streets.

-The ball that drops in Times Square on New Year’s Eve in New York City was recently changed over to LED lighting.
-The 9,576 LED lights replaced the 600 incandescent bulbs used in the previous ball.
+When the ball that drops in Times Square on New Year’s Eve in New York City was changed over to LED lighting, 9,576 LED lights replaced the 600 incandescent bulbs used in the previous ball.
 The new ball is more than twice as bright as the old one, but it uses only as much energy as a regular-size stove or oven.